 Date: Re: Account # : Date of Service: Financial Assistance Eligibility Expiration Date: Dear: Thank you for choosing Sinai Hospital of Baltimore.
 We have processed your Financial Assistance application and after careful review, are providing a% reduction to the hospital bill(s) listed above.
 As a result, you are receiving \$ in Financial Assistance, reducing your financial responsibility to \$ You must re-apply when your eligibility expires.
 This decision is based on your enrollment/eligibility in one or more of the following means-tested Social programs: households with children in the free or reduced lunch program; Supplemental Nutritional Assistance Program (SNAP); Low-income-household energy assistance program; Primary Adult Care Program (PAC); Women, Infants and Children (WIC) or means-tested Medicaid programs; Family Planning or Pharmacy Only Program(s); Qualified Medicare Beneficiary (QMB); Specified Low Income Medicare Beneficiary (SLMB); X02 Emergency Services only or other programs: State Grant Funded Programs including Department of Vocational Rehabilitation (DVR), Intensive Outpatient Psychiatric Block Grant (IOP), Sinai Hospital Additions Recovery Program (SHARP); Jewish Family Children Services (JFCS).
 The Financial Assistance approval covers only hospital fees.
-Physicians and non-hospital- pased providers may require that you complete a separate Financial Assistance eligibility process. f you wish to appeal this decision, please submit in writing the basis for reconsideration, neluding any supporting documentation.
+Physicians and non-hospital-pased providers may require that you complete a separate Financial Assistance eligibility process.
+If you wish to appeal this decision, please submit in writing the basis for reconsideration, including any supporting documentation.
 Include a copy of this document with your appeal. f you believe you are being billed for an amount due which falls within your Financial Assistance eligibility period, or if you have a complaint, or require additional assistance, please Contact Customer Service at 410 601-1094 or 800 788-6995 Monday - Friday 9:00 a.m. - 3:30 p.m.
-Sincerely 'ustomer Service Keep a copy of this letter for your records.
-Bring the copy with you when
+Sincerely ustomer Service Control of the Commence of Pring the convenith you when